vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

 .. note::

-   The additional disk will store the database and log files, as required by Era: "Database files must not exist in the Windows OS boot drive" (i.e. the "C:" drive).
+   We will utilize the additional disk will store the database and log files, as required by Era: "Database files must not exist in the Windows OS boot drive" (i.e. the "C:" drive).
 It will be presented to Windows as the "E:" drive, outlined in the proceeding steps.
 Refer to the Era User Guide for a full list of requirements.

 #.
 Right click the new VM, and select **Power On**.